Presentation training isn’t simply about sharing knowledge, information and insights.

 They will give your audience the comfort that they are not only in the right room but make them feel good that they turned up.

 What they really want to know is:

 – Whether you really care

-– Whether they can relax and trust you
+– If they can relax and trust you

-Having the courage to be as open as you can at the beginning of your presentation is by far the most powerful way of making that connection.
-As you do so something truly amazing happens; they begin to connect with each other as well.
+As you do so something amazing happens; they begin to connect with each other as well.

 Question 2.
 Why are you here?

 This is the next logical question and the answer to it is very likely contained in your personal story.